 But getting our microbiome in order will give us a tailwind.
 The other efforts we make will then pay off with faster and more long-lasting results.

-For simple steps you can take today, check out my post: Fix your Gut to Fix Your Weight: 6 Dead-Easy Steps and here are my 6 dead-easy steps to switch your gut flora from crummy to magnificent!
+For action you can take today, check out my 6 dead-easy steps to switch your gut bugs from crummy to magnificent!

 6 Dead-Easy Steps

 - Eat more unprocessed, homemade food and eat less junk food.